 After Tony had several years of off with and on training, Bryan created a masterful training plan to help Tony get into shape for the 1996 Atlanta Games.
 Tony was the defending Paralympic Sprint Champion from 1992 at the Paralympic Games, but the competition was much more challenging in 1996 with athletes like Neil Fuller from Australia.

 The culture for Paralympic athletes was also beginning to shift in late 1995, especially with Ross Perot involved in the equation and more intentional promotion and marketing of the sport.
 We were watching history unfold before our eyes.

 Bryan had precious little time to get Tony ready for the most demanding Paralympic Games in modern history at the time.
 Bryan's training plans were brilliant for Tony at the time.
-Bryan's training plans, combined with Mr. Perot's influence with our strategic objectives, helped create a culture and environment that never quite existed before.
+Bryan's training plans and Mr. Perot's influence on our strategic objectives helped create a culture and environment that never existed before.

 On the business side, I focused on helping Paralympic Athletes secure sponsorships strategically and promote the Paralympic Movement effectively.
 One goal included setting up world-class events for Paralympic athletes.
-It was a team effort with input from Mr. Perot, Bryan, Tony, and myself as the project manager of the plan.
+It was a team effort with input from Mr. Perot, Bryan, Tony, and myself as the plan's project manager.

 Mr. Perot was central to our partnership at the time.
-When needed, he provided advice, funds to initially support Tony while we looked for other sponsors, and great words of wisdom that left Bryan and I inspired on many different levels.
+When needed, he provided advice, funds to support Tony while we looked for other sponsors initially, and great words of wisdom that left Bryan and me inspired on many different levels.

-Mr. Perot's help and support helped jump-start a whole new movement within the Paralympic Movement and the disabled veteran community on many different levels.
-More about his impact on veterans in a moment.
-However, for now, let's talk about what kick-started all those "side effects” of our team partnership.
+Mr. Perot's help and support helped jump-start a whole new movement within the Paralympic Movement and the disabled veteran community on many levels—more about his impact on veterans in a moment.
+However, let's talk about what kick-started all the "side effects” of our team partnership.